What is Keto exactly?

-If you've previously gain weight on paleo diet, the keto diet may be a better fit.
+If you've previously gain weight on paleo lifestyle, the keto diet may be a better fit.
 By entering a state of ketosis for a short time, you can quickly burn fat and some can even combat more serious health conditions like high blood pressure or cholesterol.

 How do I start Keto, for beginners?

 Maybe you’re not looking for a complicated, acronymized eating plan.
 We get it.
 One of the greatest benefits of keto is its simplicity.
-A good comparison is keto vs paleo diet.
+A good comparison is keto vs paleo

 Keto works with your current diet and lifestyle while still helping you lose weight.
-The paleo diet rules are great for people looking to completely reboot their eating habits.
+The paleo lifestyle rules are great for people looking to completely reboot their eating habits.
 While many lose weight on paleo, it can take a lot more research and keto's simplicity makes it great for busy dieters who want their new diet to look a lot like their old one.